InternetMaximalism/intmax2-docs/user-guides/terms-of-use-testnet.md

 # Terms of Use (Testnet)

-## INTMAX Privacy Blockchain Testnet

-Effective Date: 12 December 2024
+Last Updated: 12 December 2024

-**Welcome to the INTMAX Privacy Blockchain Testnet ("Testnet").
-By accessing or using the Testnet, you agree to comply with these Terms of Use.
-If you do not agree with these terms, you may not use the Testnet.**
+These Terms of Use ("Terms") govern your access to and use of the INTMAX testnet protocol, network, website, and related services (collectively, the "Services").
+By accessing or using the Services, you agree to be bound by these Terms.
+If you do not agree, do not use the Services.

 ## 1. Overview of the Testnet